-Clients may be self-referred or referred by their health care providers, however a child’s health history is important for a thorough nutrition assessment/evaluation.
+Clients may be self-referred or referred by their health care providers, however, a child’s health history is important for a thorough nutrition assessment and evaluation.
 It is helpful to make this available in advance of the appointment.

-Appointments are offered after school hours from Monday-Thursday from 3:00-7:00.
-There are also daytime hours available for home schooled youth.
-Youth are asked to commit to a minimum number of nutrition education/counseling and fitness session visits to more effectively evaluate progress in health behaviors.
+Appointments are offered after school hours Monday-Thursday, 3-7 p.m.
+Daytime hours are available for home-schooled youth.
+Youth are asked to commit to a minimum number of nutrition counseling and fitness session visits to more effectively evaluate progress in health behaviors.

-A one hour “Let’s Get Started” Class is offered to prospective youth and their families on several evenings throughout the month from 6-7pm.
-Interested families should call in advance for the times and to sign up.
+A one-hour “Let’s Get Started” class is offered to prospective youth and their families several evenings throughout the month from 6-7 p.m.
+Interested families should call in advance for scheduled times and to register.

 If you are a health care provider and desire to refer a patient (ages 4-18) to the Solmaz Institute, please contact the program director for a referral form that can be faxed or emailed to the institute.